 In 1977, Magpie Theatre was established as the youth arm of the company which continued until 1997.
 The company’s current State Educate program which caters for youth audiences remains a vital and vibrant part of the Company.

-During the artistic direction of Jim Sharman from 1982-84, the company was renamed Lighthouse and acted as an ensemble theatre company with twelve actors: Robynne Bourne, Peter Cummins, Melissa Jaffer (replaced in 1983 by Jacqy Phillips), Alan John (also a composer in residence), Gillian Jones, Melita Jurisic, Russell Kiefel, Stuart McCreery, Robert Menzies (replaced by Robert Grubb), Geoffrey Rush, Kerry Walker and John Wood.
+During the artistic direction of Jim Sharman from 1982-84, the company was renamed Lighthouse and acted as an ensemble theatre company with twelve actors: Robynne Bourne, Peter Cummins, Melissa Jaffer, Jacqy Phillips, Alan John (also a composer in residence), Gillian Jones, Melita Jurisic, Russell Kiefel, Stuart McCreery, Robert Menzies (replaced by Robert Grubb), Geoffrey Rush, Kerry Walker and John Wood.

 Following George Ogilvie, other Artistic Directors have included Colin George, Keith Gallasch, John Gaden and Simon Phillips.